 4. The graphic below shows the number of students for each interval of 20 points (1 CEFR level=20 points).
 For example, about 220 students (28%) improved by 1-2 levels, and about 100 students (13%) improved by 2-3 levels.

-Not every student had the same teacher, and the remote-learning environment wasn’t as ideal as an in-person approach; however, the average student that participated in this 4-month session at TVTC made immense progress and advanced by more than one CEFR level in a short amount of time.
+Not every student had the same teacher, and the remote-learning environment wasn’t as ideal as an in-person approach; however, the average student who participated in this 4-month session at TVTC made immense progress and advanced by more than one CEFR level in a short amount of time.

 In addition, proper use of the SmartClass HUB platform resulted in a more than 22-point increase between pre-and post-test.
 While it was generally more challenging for students to increase their English proficiency level if they had prior knowledge, they still improved their skills significantly.